 This programme is led by Professor Sarah Lupton, who holds a personal chair at the Welsh School of Architecture and is a partner in Lupton Stellakis architects.
 She is dual qualified as an architect and as a lawyer.
-She lectures widely on subjects relating to construction law and is the author of many books, including 'Design Liability in the Construction Industry', a series on standard form building contracts, and is co-author (with Manos Stellakis, who also teaches on the course) of 'Which Contract?', of a series of books on the use of performance specification, and of a series on legislative controls.
+She lectures widely on subjects relating to construction law and is the author of many books, including 'Design Liability in the Construction Industry', a series on standard form building contracts, and is co-author (with Manos Stellakis, who also teaches onthe course) of 'Which Contract?', of a series of books on the use of performance specification, and of a series on legislative controls.
 She contributes regularly to the International Construction Law Review, and acts as an adjudicator and expert witness in construction disputes.
-She is Chairman of the CIC Liability Panel and a member of the and is a member of the RIBA Professional Services Contracts Editorial Group.
+She is Chairman of the CIC Liability Panel and a member of the RIBA Professional Services Contracts Editorial Group.